Scale-up of Magnetocaloric Materials for High Efficiency Magnetic Refrigeration

 Project Status

-As of the end of 2022, the project team has met the targets for this project to provide magnetocaloric materials in the form of sub mm sized spheres and thin plates.
-These products are now commercially available in various quantities for purchase through GE&R's webstore at www.geandr.com.
-The team also now have the ability to manufacture these products at 1kg/day capacity which is our target LRIP (low rate initial production) for this project.
-The project is continuing to optimize manufacturing processing and perform systematic heat treatment development to improve the performance of the magnetocaloric materials.
-The remainder of 2023-2024 GE&R will focus on improving performance of the magnetocaloric materials to achieve a peak absolute change in entropy under 3T magnetic field of 3kJ/kg or greater for all alloys functioning in the 10-300K temperature range.
-To date, the project has significantly exceeded this target functionality for the 10-50K alloys, and the project is currently at this target performance for the 55-300K alloys.
-GE&R expects to exceed this performance by optimizing heat treatment processing.
+As of the end of 2023, the project team has optimized processing to achieve greater than 20% improvement in the performance of the magnetocaloric materials, which is above the target for this project.
+The team has the ability to make these magnetocaloric materials in-house at greater than 1kg/day capacity which is the target LRIP (low rate initial production) for this project, and GE&R can also provide them in the form of sub-millimeter sized particles and thin plates.
+The project is continuing to perform systematic heat treatment development to try to further improve the performance of the magnetocaloric materials.
+For the remainder of 2024, GE&R will focus on improving performance of the magnetocaloric materials to achieve a peak absolute change in entropy under 3T magnetic field of 3kJ/kg or greater for all alloys functioning in the 10-300K temperature range.
+In 2024, all remaining deliverables will also be submitted to the CEC.

 The Issue